dkatina/react-intro/inclass_assignments.md

 ## Objective
 Create a reusable Card component for your personal portfolio that displays your information using props.
 This assignment will help you understand component structure, props passing, and component composition.

-## Requirements

-### Functional Requirements
-- Create a Card component that accepts props for personal information
-- Display at least 5 different pieces of information (name, title, bio, skills, etc.)
-- Use the Card component to create at least 2 different cards with different information
-- Include a profile image (can use placeholder images)
-- Add basic styling to make the cards visually appealing

-### Technical Requirements
-- Use functional component syntax
-- Implement proper prop destructuring
-- Follow React naming conventions (PascalCase for components)
-- Export components properly
-- Use JSX syntax correctly
-- Include proper keys for any lists

-### Submission Format
-- Create a new Vite project called "portfolio-practice"
-- All code should be in the src/ folder
-- Components should be in a components/ folder
-- Submit the entire project folder

 ## Getting Started

 ### Setup Instructions